Noctis/kickstart/UPGRADING.md

 $basePath = Configuration::get('basepath');
 ```

+Lastly, make sure your application's `App\Configuration\FancyConfigurationInterface` interface no longer extends the
+now defunct `Noctis\KickStart\Configuration\ConfigurationInterface` one.

 ### 5. DIC Compilation

 One major thing introduced in Kickstart 3.0.0 is that the DIC (Dependency Injection Container) can now compile its
 configuration and save it to a file, which greatly speeds up the dependency resolution process.
 For it to work, DIC
-needs a folder into which it will save its files.
+needs a folder into which it will save the compiled configuration files.

 By default, that folder is `var/cache/container`, inside the root folder of your application.
 Create such a folder and
 then create an empty file called `.empty` inside it (so that the directory can be committed).
 Lastly, add